iNMR icon

 Step 7

-If the order of the spectra is not correct, click Sort √ Spectra.
-This button sorts the overlays by name and by number.
+If the order of the spectra is not correct, try sorting them with a click into the column headers.

 Step 8

 You can set the color for a single overlay: click the corresponding colored rectangle on the left.
-The gears icon extends the change to the other spectra listed above.
+The “extend” button (on the Mac: an orange arrow) extends the change to the other spectra listed above.
 An article on the web describes how to create a color gradient.

 Step 9